Would you like to see what we have written on a subject? Use the search below.

 Passages in the Bible are sometimes used to support the idea that aliens have visited us in the past. ["Aliens" themselves seem to know a good deal about the Bible.]
 Two sections that come quickly to mind are Gen. 6 and the beginning of Ezekiel.

-In Gen. 6 we have the "sons of God" coming to the "daughters of men" and thereby producing giants on the earth.
-It is supposed then that the sons of God is a reference to visitors from other planets having sexual relations with humans.
+In Gen. 6, we have the "sons of God" coming to the "daughters of men, " thereby producing giants on earth.
+It is then supposed that the sons of God refer to visitors from other planets having sexual relations with humans.

-Admittedly, this is a confusing portion of Scripture with different Christians having different explanations.
-Some have felt that the sons of God are fallen angels and we have demonic relations here.
+Admittedly, this is a confusing portion of Scripture, with different Christians having different explanations.
+Some have felt that the sons of God are fallen angels, and we have demonic relations here.
 Others believe that the sons of God were the righteous line of Seth intermarrying with the ungodly line of Cain.
 In any case, there is no evidence of any alien involvement.
-The fact that God then judged the world, destroying it in a global flood, would indicate that the offense was of human origin.
-If aliens were involved then they would have escaped judgment simply by flying away.
-God's judgment would have been designed to effect everyone involved.
+The fact that God then judged the world, destroying it in a global flood, would indicate that the offence was of human origin.
+If aliens were involved, they would have escaped judgment simply by flying away.
+God's judgment would have been designed to affect everyone involved.

-Those who find UFO's and visitors from other planets in the Bible must, with their preconceived ideas, read into Scriptures things which are not naturally found there.
+Those who find UFOs and visitors from other planets in the Bible must, with their preconceived ideas, read into the Scriptures things which are not naturally found there.

-Some Christians may feel that the entire UFO/Alien culture [which is fast becoming mainstream] is foolishness and not worth their attention.
-However the doctrines and experiences of those who are involved reveal that there is something dangerous going on which should not be ignored.
-The sexual and other abuses which "abductees"experience reveal that this is certainly not friendly activity.
+Some Christians may feel that the entire UFO/Alien culture [which is fast becoming mainstream] is foolish and not worth their attention.
+However, the doctrines and experiences of those who are involved reveal that there is something dangerous going on which should not be ignored.
+The sexual and other abuses that "abductees" experience reveal that this is certainly not friendly activity.

 You might like these